oyar99/RAG-Scaling-for-QA/src/datasets/twowikimultihopqa/README.md

 [_2WikiMultihopQA_](https://github.com/Alab-NII/2wikimultihop) is an evaluation benchmark for Multi-Hop QA originally presented in the paper [Constructing A Multi-hop QA Dataset for Comprehensive Evaluation of Reasoning Steps](https://aclanthology.org/2020.coling-main.580/).

 The dataset is constructed using hand-crafted templates with predefined logical rules, leveraging data from Wikipedia and Wikidata.
-Compared to __HotpotQA__, [_2WikiMultihopQA_](https://github.com/Alab-NII/2wikimultihop) includes evidence information for each sample in the form of triples (subject entity, property, object entity), designed to evaluate the reasoning and inference capabilities of language models. [_2WikiMultihopQA_](https://github.com/Alab-NII/2wikimultihop) is also more challenging than __HotpotQA__, as it aims to develop questions that do _require_ multi-hop reasoning.
-In contrast, studies have shown that many samples in __HotpotQA__ can be answered correctly without actual reasoning.
+Compared to _HotpotQA_, [_2WikiMultihopQA_](https://github.com/Alab-NII/2wikimultihop) includes evidence information for each sample in the form of triples (subject entity, property, object entity), designed to evaluate the reasoning and inference capabilities of language models. [_2WikiMultihopQA_](https://github.com/Alab-NII/2wikimultihop) is also more challenging than _HotpotQA_, as it aims to develop questions that do _require_ multi-hop reasoning.
+In contrast, studies have shown that many samples in _HotpotQA_ can be answered correctly without actual reasoning.

-Each sample is stored as a JSON object following a similar format as __HotpotQA__ as follows:
+Each sample includes a question, the context (10 paragraphs, including distractor passages), supporting facts, evidence triples, and the gold answer.
+The data is stored as JSON objects with a similar format as _HotpotQA_.

 ```json
 {